Paul Brown: Great Lakes Bluejackets

 Brown was classified 1-A in 1944 and commissioned as a lieutenant in the U.S. Navy.
 He served at the Great Lakes Naval Training Station outside Chicago as head coach of its Bluejacket football team, which competed against other service teams and college programs.
 The station was a waypoint for Navy recruits between training and active service in World War II, but its commanders took athletics seriously and saw winning as a morale-booster and a point of personal pride.
 Brown could have been called up for active duty – Tony Hinkle, his predecessor, was already serving in the Pacific – but the war began to wind down as Brown arrived.
 Brown had little time to institute his system, and instead adopted Hinkle's offensive scheme, borrowed from the Chicago Bears.
 He had a smattering of talented players, including defensive end George Young and halfback Ara Parseghian.
 In 1944, the team lost to Ohio State and Notre Dame, but finished with a 9–2–1 record and was among the top 20 teams in the AP Poll.

 In September 1944, Arch Ward, the influential sports editor of the Chicago Tribune, proposed a new eight-team professional football league called the All-America Football Conference (AAFC) to compete against the more established National Football League (NFL) once the war was over.
 Ward lined up wealthy owners for the new league, which included teams in Los Angeles, New York City, San Francisco and Cleveland.
 Arthur B. "Mickey" McBride, a taxi-cab magnate who made a fortune in the newspaper business, was the owner of the Cleveland franchise.
 As Brown was preparing for the 1945 Bluejackets season, Ward came on McBride's behalf to ask Brown if he wanted to coach the new team.
-McBride offered $17,500 a year ($ in today's dollars) – more than any coach at any level - and full authority over football matters.
+McBride offered $17,500 a year ($ in today's dollars) – more than any coach at any level at the time.
+McBride also granted Brown full authority over football matters.
 He also received a stake in the team and a stipend while he was still in the military.

 On February 8, 1945, Brown accepted the job, saying he was sad to leave Ohio State, but he "couldn't turn down this deal in fairness to my family."
 Brown was still Ohio State's head coach in absentia, and the decision surprised and outraged school officials who expected him to return after the war.
 The AAFC did not start play until after the war, however, and Brown continued to get ready for the 1945 season at Great Lakes.
 That year, many of his best players were transferred to bases on the West Coast as the focus of the war shifted to the Pacific.
 The team started with a 0–4–1 record, but rattled off six straight wins after the war ended and players returned from service overseas.
 Within weeks of Brown's final Bluejackets game, a 39–7 victory over Notre Dame, he set off for his new job in Cleveland.